Get a free home energy plan today

 Common useful storage heater features include:

-Manual storage heaters are the cheapest to buy, but are very basic and don’t allow much control over the heat output.
+Manual storage heaters were the cheapest to buy, but are very basic and don't allow much control over the heat output.
 This can lead to wasted energy and overheated rooms.

-Because of this, manual storage heaters are gradually being phased out and replaced by more efficient, automatic models.
-An automatic storage heater will save you money in the long run, but usually cost more up front.
+Because of this, manual storage heaters have been phased out and replaced by more efficient, automatic models.
+An automatic storage heater will save you money in the long run, but usually cost more upfront.

 If you have solar panels, you could use the electricity they generate to charge your storage heaters during the day so you still have warmth in the evening.

-If you have an old storage heater in your home and are concerned that it contains asbestos, visit the Asbestos Information Centre for a full list of affected models.
+If you have an old storage heater in your home and are concerned that it contains asbestos, contact the manufacturer to find out.

 If you discover that your storage heater contains asbestos, contact your local council to organise the heater’s safe removal.